SWDV-665/final-project-rdailing1/README.md

 open a second command window
 cd to geomobile folder
-execute 'ionic serve --type=angular'
+execute 'ionic cordova plugin add phonegap-plugin-barcodescanner' execute 'npm install @ionic-native/barcode-scanner' execute 'ionic serve --type=angular'

 The app opens to the login page.
 Use the default username and password.  cmdail@earthlink.net can also be used, with the same password.
 Once signed in, click 'Select Group' and choose a group to view.
 If a partner has been chosen, that person's wishlist info will be displayed.

+The app uses several Angular services, including ion-select and ion-toolbar.
+The app uses the Cordova BarcodeScanner plugin.
+The functionality is commented for testing on non-mobile devices.